 BeeLife: A mobile learning app for sustainable environmental education in project workshops (2020 – 2023)

 Bees are significant contributors to our diverse flora, as they pollinate plants and trees.
 Particularly the “wild sisters” of our well-known honeybees significantly support this task, but without protective beehives and the care of beekeepers.
 According to numerous reports, habitats of wild bees are increasingly threatened, and some bee species are already extinct.
-In an ongoing project, we develop the mobile learning app “BeeLife”, where students can interact with a wild bee in a virtual space to generate a sense of responsibility at an early life stage.
+Supported by the German Federal Environmental Foundation, we developed the mobile learning app “BeeLife”, where students can interact with a wild bee in a virtual space to generate a sense of responsibility at an early life stage.
 Exploring this virtual space is connected to project workshops in the real space, e.g., school environments, to build awareness for the vast possibilities to take action in daily life.
-Our research is supported by the German Federal Environmental Foundation.
+Our evaluation in classroom environments already brought forward encouraging evidence on retention benefits and related motivational effects, emphasizing the value of our educational approach.
+The app can be downloaded on both the Apple App Store and Google Play Store.

 Simulator-based training to foster ecological driving (2013 – 2014)